IOI-dot/Projects/README.md

 📌 Overview

 This repository contains my PyTorch-based Machine Learning, Deep Learning, and AI experiments, models, and research notes.
-The goal is to create state-of-the-art models, experiment with novel architectures, and share reusable code for the community.
+The goal is to create state-of-the-art models, experiment with novel architectures.

 ---
 ✨ Features